 Project EVEL provides authoritative monitoring and analysis of the English Votes for English Laws procedures that were introduced in the UK House of Commons in October 2015.
-Our researchers have given expert evidence to parliamentary committees, and our research has been widely cited in the media and in political debate.
+Our researchers have given expert evidence to parliamentary committees, and our research has been widely cited in the media and in political debate, as well as being referenced in Erskine May (the authoritative guide to parliamentary procedure and practice).
 Our findings have also influenced select committee recommendations and the government’s own review of EVEL.

 The researchers behind Project EVEL are: